getgort/gort/README.md

 * define arbitrary command functionality in any programming language,
 * package those commands into bundles that can be installed in Cog,
-* allow a user to trigger commands through Cog and be presented with the output,
+* allow a user to trigger commands through Slack or another chat provider and be presented with the output,
 * execute triggered commands anywhere a relay is installed, using a tag-based targeting system,
 * regulate the use of commands with a built-in authentication/authorization system,
 * and record activity in an audit log.